atlantidezign/copyman/docs/USAGE.md

 - Using the **Clear Name Filters** button, it removes the Name filters.

 #### Date Filters
-Accepts one or two dates as input, as file/folder date container range.
+Accepts *one or two dates* as input, as file/folder date container range.
 If one date is null, it will be threaded as -infinity (start) or  +infinity (end).

+Date Filters Actions:
 - By clicking the **Set Date Filter** button, it selects the items with date inside the range while deselecting the others.
 - By clicking the **Add Addictive Date Filter** button, it adds the items that match, without altering the others.
 - By clicking the **Add Subtractive Date Filter** button, it removes any selected item that matches with the date range.